Fate of the Hebel-Slichter peak in superconductors with strong antiferromagnetic fluctuations

 Such a model is useful in demonstrating effects arising in a d-wave superconducting state with accidental nodes.
 For example, for $t_x\ne t_y$ the nodes in a superconducting gap with

-are not symmetry required (for example, adding a small s-wave component does not change the symmetry or cause a phase transition) and the average of the order parameter over the Fermi surface is non-zero \cite{Cavanagh2018}.
+are not symmetry required (for example, adding a small s-wave component does not change the symmetry or cause a phase transition) and (even without an $s$-wave component) the average of the order parameter over the Fermi surface is non-zero \cite{Cavanagh2018}.

 The second model we consider is a two-band effective tight-binding model for $\kappa$-Br, with hopping magnitudes parametrized by density functional theory \cite{Koretsune2014}.
 This model offers the opportunity to understand the resilience of the Hebel-Slichter peak in a more realistic band structure.
-The BEDT-TTF dimers are treated as sites, and the tight-binding parameters are displayed schematically in Fig. \ref{OrganicModel}, with dispersion given by \begin{widetext}
+Additionally, the $\kappa$-Br model allows us to make comparison between several proposed gap functions for the material.
+In this model, the BEDT-TTF dimers are treated as sites, and the tight-binding parameters are displayed schematically in Fig. \ref{OrganicModel}, with dispersion given by \begin{widetext}

 \end{widetext} where $t'$ and $t'_2$ are (anisotropic) hopping parameters between next-nearest-neighbor dimers, $t=\left(t_1+t_2\right)/2$ is the average hopping along the $x$ and $y$ directions, and $\delta_t=\left(t_1-t_2\right)/2$ the difference between the alternating hopping strengths (which are dependent on the dimer orientation).